-The fact that when first encountered by the whites they relied to some extent on agriculture as a means of subsistence would seem to justify the conclusion that they were at some time in the past in a section where agriculture was practiced.
+When first encountered by the whites, they relied to some extent on agriculture as a means of subsistence would seem to justify the conclusion that they were at some time in the past in a section where agriculture was practiced.
 It is possible that they learned agriculture from the Hidatsa, but the reverse has more often been maintained.

 By an agreement made at Fort Berthold Agency in December 1866, the Arikara, Mandan, and Hidatsa ceded a portion of their reservation to the United States.

-When they were first discovered by white explorers, the Mandan were described as vigorous, well made, rather above medium stature, many of them being robust, broad-shouldered, and muscular.
-Their noses, not so long and arched as those of the Sioux, were sometimes aquiline or slightly curved, sometimes quite straight, never broad; nor had they such high cheekbones as the Sioux.
+When white explorers first discovered them, the Mandan were described as vigorous, well made, somewhat above medium stature, many of them being robust, broad-shouldered, and muscular.
+Their noses, not so long and arched as those of the Sioux, were sometimes aquiline or slightly curved, sometimes relatively straight, never broad, nor had they such high cheekbones as the Sioux.
 Some of the women were robust and rather tall, though usually, they were short and broad-shouldered.
 The men paid the greatest attention to their headdress.
-They sometimes wore at the back of the head a long, stiff ornament made of small sticks entwined with wire, fastened to the hair and aching down to the shoulders, which was covered with porcupine quills dyed various colors in neat patterns.
-At the upper end of this ornament, an eagle feather was fastened horizontally, the quill end which was covered with red cloth and the tip ornamented with it hunch of horsehair dyed yellow.
+They sometimes wore a long, stiff ornament at the back of the head made of small sticks entwined with wire, fastened to the hair and aching down to the shoulders, which was covered with porcupine quills dyed various colors in neat patterns.
+At the upper end of this ornament, an eagle feather was fastened horizontally, the quill end was covered with red cloth, and the tip ornamented with its hunch of horsehair dyed yellow.
 These ornaments varied and were symbolic.
-Tattooing was practiced to a limited extent, mostly on the left breast and area, with black parallel stripes and a few other figures.
+Tattooing was practiced to a limited extent, mainly on the left breast and area, with black parallel stripes and a few other figures.

-The Mandan cultivated maize, beans, gourds, and sunflowers, as well as manufacturing earthenware, the clay being tempered with flint or granite reduced to powder by the action of fire.
+The Mandan cultivated maize, beans, gourds, sunflowers, and manufacturing earthenware, the clay being tempered with flint or granite reduced to powder by the action of fire.
 Polygamy was common among them.
 Their beliefs and ceremonies were generally similar to those of the Plains tribes.
-The Mandan were always friendly to the United States and beginning in 1866 a number of the men served as scouts.
+The Mandan were always friendly to the United States, and beginning in 1866, a number of the men served as scouts.

-In Lewis and Clark’s time the Mandan were estimated to number 1,250, and in 1837 1,600, but were reduced by smallpox to between 125 and 150.
-By the turn of the century, the Mandan people was estimated at about 250.
+In Lewis and Clark’s time, the Mandan were estimated to number 1,250, and in 1837 1,600, but were reduced by smallpox to between 125 and 150.
+By the turn of the century, the Mandan people were estimated at 250.